Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 The Congestion Externality and the Optimal Toll

-Ever since their creation, roads and highway systems have been a common-pool resource, used without restriction by society.
-In this system, drivers interact in a congested network that experiences internal delays, with a couple of road-goers causing a traffic backlog without experiencing it themselves (e.g., slowing down in the fast lane).
+Roads and highway systems have been a common-pool resource, used without restriction by society.
+In this system, drivers interact in a congested network that experiences internal delays, with a couple of road-goers causing a traffic backlog without experiencing it themselves.
 This is called the congestion externality.
-In these situations, Pigouvian theory can be applied, concluding that each driver emits a marginal external cost to the system they drive in and should be charged for it.
-Walters (1961) and Vickrey (1969)-in separate papers-created a formal calculation for this charge, loosely known as a “toll” fee (what it ideally should be).
+Pigouvian theory can be applied, concluding that each driver emits a marginal external cost to the system they drive in and should be charged for it.
+Walters (1961) and Vickrey (1969) developed a formal calculation for this charge, commonly referred to as a "toll" fee.
 AC(q) is defined as the average trip cost at traffic amount q, yielding a marginal societal cost:

 MSC(q) = AC(q) + q × [dAC/dq]

 The second term, (q[dAC/dq]), is an externality, the cost that falls on another person that typically goes unaccounted for, representing the additional delay per driver multiplied by the number of drivers present in the system (the road).
-The optimal toll in a perfect world is set equal to the aforementioned cost you impose on others, but is calculated using the target traffic level (a lower, more optimal level of congestion, the level once the toll has taken effect), not today’s traffic level.
-The Bureau of Public Roads aids in calculating the cost you impose by measuring how travel time rises with traffic volume, (dAC/dq):
+The optimal toll in a perfect world is set equal to the cost you impose on others, but is calculated using the target traffic level rather than today's.
+The Bureau of Public Roads (Bureau of Public Roads, 1964) aids in calculating the cost you impose by measuring how travel time rises with traffic volume, (dAC/dq):

 In the aforementioned equation, the fourth-power relationship indicates that the cost you impose on others rises steeply near the system's maximum capacity, so small reductions in the volume of cars on congested roads greatly reduce travel time for drivers.
-Vickrey’s model extends the aforementioned model to a dynamic setting: a toll that accounts for time-varying updates to the toll price over time, accurately charging drivers for the cost they impose on the system.
+Vickrey’s model extends the aforementioned model to a dynamic setting: a toll that accounts for time-varying updates to the toll price, accurately charging drivers for the cost they impose on the system.
 For example, Singapore’s ERP2 system demonstrates this in practice by updating tolls every 30 minutes based on changing road conditions (e.g., traffic volume).
-Further examples of congestion pricing initiatives will be presented in the next section.
+Further examples of congestion pricing initiatives will be presented in the next section (Land Transport Authority, n.d.).

 Global Evidence: London, Stockholm, Singapore, New York

 The international record on congestion pricing is clearly correlated with efficiency gains in markets.
-London’s 2003 Congestion Charge reduced London traffic by 15-20%, and reduced travel time by 30%, while generating over £130 million in annual revenue for England’s transit system.
+London’s 2003 Congestion Charge reduced London traffic by 15-20%, and reduced travel time by 30% (Transport for London, 2007), while generating over £130 million in annual revenue for England’s transit system.
 In Stockholm, a time-varying tax, permanent since 2007, reduced inner-city traffic by 20-25% and CO2 emissions by about 10%.
-Taken together, Eliasson’s welfare analysis (2009) affirms that net social benefits are positive after accounting for administrative costs, indicating a true positive impact on communities from congestion pricing.
+Taken together, Eliasson’s welfare analysis (2009) and Böjesson et al. (2012) affirm that net social benefits are positive after accounting for administrative costs, indicating a true positive impact on communities from congestion pricing.

-Back to the Singapore example, the Singapore ERP, created in 1975, shows that dynamic congestion pricing can operate without political interference when integrated with traffic policy.
-Through the implementation of three elements: variable tolls that readjust in real-time, reinvestment in public transit alternatives, including a push for electric options, and parking policies that help support pricing signals in legislation.
+Back to the Singapore example, the Singapore ERP, introduced in 1975, demonstrates that dynamic congestion pricing can operate without political interference when integrated into traffic policy (Asian Development, 2016).
+Through the implementation of variable tolls, reinvestment in public transit alternatives, and parking policies, this multi-pronged approach prevented political backlash.
 This multi-pronged approach to time-varying congestion pricing prevented political backlash that would typically topple single-pronged initiatives.

 In New York, their 2024 Program, a $9 base toll that projected $1 billion in annual revenue for the MTA, was halted by an executive order after years of legislative approval and environmental review.
-The pause itself signals that the implementation gap between congestion pricing and environmental policy is widespread and highly systemic.
-Jeffords identified this same trend with constitutional environmental rights, which suffer politically even with broad societal support.
+The pause itself signals a widespread and systemic gap between congestion pricing and environmental policy.
+Jeffords identified this trend with constitutional environmental rights, which suffer despite broad societal support.

 Regressivity, Revenue, and Environmental Co-Benefits

-Regarding the distribution of taxes, from rich to poor, there has been a conflict between regressive and flat tax rates.
-The regressive argument is that a flat toll takes a larger share of income from lower-income drivers; however, a full welfare analysis shows this argument is outweighed, though it remains financially valid.
-Four corrections, with examples of this stance, need to be discussed:
+The distribution of taxes from rich to poor has long been a source of conflict between regressive and flat tax rates.
+The regressive argument is that a flat toll takes a larger share of income from lower-income drivers, but a full welfare analysis shows that the benefits outweigh this argument.
+Four corrections to this stance need discussion:

-First, congestion itself, when viewed from the regressive perspective, doesn’t automatically harm low income bus riders disproportionately compared to wealthier riders.
-With London’s congestion charge in 2003, which critics argued was a regressive toll (individual drivers were forced to pay increased tolls compared to before the implementation),, failed to account for the fact that most low-income people were traveling on buses.
-So the 30% decrease in travel time directly benefited low-income travelers.
+First, congestion itself does not automatically harm low-income bus riders disproportionately compared to wealthier riders.
+London’s congestion charge in 2003, which critics argued was a regressive toll (individual drivers were forced to pay higher tolls than before its implementation), failed to account for the fact that most low-income people traveled by bus.
+The 30% decrease in travel time directly benefited low-income travelers.

-Second, Parry and Small’s (2009) research shows that when toll revenue increases and is reinvested in public transit, the result can be progressive overall in net terms.
-With the initial toll payment being regressive, targeting individual drivers, but then expanded bus services, rail services, with reduced fares for lower-income riders on these services, the policy disproportionately benefits lower-income households who utilize transit more than wealthier travelers.
+Second, Parry and Small's research shows that when toll revenue increases and is reinvested in public transit, the overall effect can be progressive.
+The initial toll payment is regressive, targeting individual drivers, but expanded bus services and rail services with reduced fares for lower-income riders benefit lower-income households more.

-Third, peak travel-time drivers in business districts skew congestion data for higher-income demographics from a regressive standpoint.
-The toll data, with a heavy emphasis on congestion caused by drivers in these districts, show that the more expensive toll zone falls within this area, which predominantly impacts wealthier drivers.
-This means that lower-income drivers bear less of the toll burden because they do not use this zone for work, weakening the regressive argument.
+Third, peak travel-time drivers in business districts skew congestion data toward higher-income demographics, weakening the regressive argument.
+The toll data show that the more expensive toll zone falls within this area, predominantly impacting wealthier drivers.
+Lower-income drivers bear a smaller share of the toll burden because they do not use this zone for work.

-Fourth, Goulder’s (1995) framework shows that toll revenue can replace inefficient and distortionary labor taxes (which cause significant economic waste), thereby fostering economy-wide efficiency gains.
-If toll revenue from congestion pricing allows governments to lower income taxes, the distributional impact can favor lower-income households even if the toll appears regressive by itself (through lightening the tax burden for lower-income earners).
+Fourth, Goulder's framework shows that toll revenue can replace inefficient labor taxes, fostering economy-wide efficiency gains.
+If toll revenue allows governments to lower income taxes, the distributional impact can favor lower-income households, even if the toll appears regressive.

 Political Economy: Why Theory Outpaces Adoption

-Sixty-plus years of economic thought have culminated in a few operational schemes for congestion pricing from a global perspective.
-The concept of loss aversion (the pain of loss hurts greater than the benefit of winning), examined by Kahneman and Tversky (1979), explains this; when drivers experience the toll on a journey that was previously free, concentrated opposition arises politically and societally, from taxi fleets, trucking unions, and parking policy advocates.
+Sixty-plus years of economic thought have yielded a few operational schemes for congestion pricing.
+The concept of loss aversion, the pain of loss hurts greater than the benefit of winning, as examined by Kahneman and Tversky (1979), explains that when drivers experience the toll on a trip that was previously free, opposition arises socially and politically from taxi fleets, trucking unions, and parking policy advocates.
 This is how change in the political economy can be enacted.
 Also, diffusionary benefits stemming from the additional toll, such as faster travel and cleaner air, are delayed and not concentrated, leading to further opposition towards the implemented tolls.

-These ideas map onto the luxury-good concept: voice in politics is distributed across different income classes, not through environmental concern/need.
-For example, Stockholm’s success shows what it takes for congestion pricing to remain politically relevant: let the population experience congestion pricing before a formal vote, ensure that stable, accessible transit alternatives are in place, and clearly show how the additional revenue will be allocated.
-On the other hand, New York’s last-minute cancellation of its congestion policy shows that when the aforementioned steps are not followed and when politics is not managed carefully, trust and support for congestion pricing can erode significantly.
+These ideas map onto the luxury-good concept: voice in politics is distributed across different income classes, not through environmental concern.
+Stockholm's success shows what it takes for congestion pricing to remain politically relevant: let the public experience congestion pricing before a vote, ensure stable transit alternatives, and clearly show how revenue is allocated.
+New York's last-minute cancellation of its congestion policy shows that without careful politics, trust and support can erode.

-The failure of New York’s congestion pricing, politically, can be understood further through the lens of Jeffords’ research.
-The minimum consumption threshold (see section III) examined by Jeffords and Thompson (2019) indicates that households below or near the consumption minimum cannot afford to take environmental concerns into political consideration, as they are financially constrained from doing so.
-Yet it was the outer-borough commuters, not as wealthy as the inner-borough commuters (in Manhattan), whose political pressure helped halt the congestion pricing initiative.
-At the same time, the luxury-good findings from Jeffords, Thompson, and Gwinn (2019) forecast that the wealthier population would produce the strongest political opposition to congestion pricing, while also being the population that faces the least environmental harm from pollution.
-This lopsided political power structure creates an environment in which populations that win gain the most and lack the political resources necessary to foster change.
+The failure of New York's congestion pricing can be understood through Jeffords' research on the minimum consumption threshold.
+The minimum consumption threshold (see section III) examined by Jeffords and Thompson (2019) indicates that households below or near the consumption minimum cannot afford to take environmental concerns into political consideration, as they are financially constrained.
+However, it was the outer-borough commuters, not as wealthy as the inner-borough commuters (in Manhattan), whose political pressure helped halt the congestion pricing initiative.
+The luxury-good findings forecast that the wealthier population would produce the strongest opposition to congestion pricing, while facing the least environmental harm.
+This lopsided power structure creates an environment where populations that win gain the most while lacking the necessary resources for change.
 The populations that would be least affected have the greatest impact and thus do not foster change.
 This is what we can call a cross-cutting dynamic, with the minimum consumption requirement supported by the lower-income population.
 At the same time, the luxury-goods phenomenon keeps political power in the hands of the least needy, helping to explain why congestion pricing is politically ineffective despite its positive environmental and economically efficient outcomes.

 VII.
 International Dimensions: Development Finance and Environmental Conditions